AlexWorx/ALib-Class-Library/docs/pages/prepro_macros.md

   \attention
     If \ref ALOX_REL_LOG_CI is not set, which is the default for release logging statements, Log Data cannot be used in conjunction with language-related \e Scopes.<br>
-    If <em>Log Data</em> should be supported in release logging, the \alibdist as well as the software entity have to be compiled with compiler symbol \ref ALOX_REL_LOG_CI.
+    If <em>Log Data</em> should be supported in release logging, the \alibbuild as well as the software entity have to be compiled with the compiler-symbol \ref ALOX_REL_LOG_CI.
     Note that one effect of setting this symbol is, that information on source code paths and file names, as well as method names make their way into the release executable.
     This may not be wanted.<br>